 Bicycles at UM-Flint

 HCR 113 Bicycling on the Flint River Trail is an elective 1 credit-hour course offered spring and fall semesters.
 Bicycles and helmets are provided free for students registered in the course.
-Bikes for academic use may be reserved through the Recreation Center by calling 810-762-3441.
+Faculty interested in using bicycles for academic courses may make arrangements through the Recreation Center by contacting Gary Parr at: email@example.com -or- calling 810-762-3441.

 Walk & Bike Work Group